Skip to main content

 const [showOtp, setShowOtp] = useState(false);

-const { passwordlessStart, passwordlessLogin } = useKeybanAuth();
+const { sendOtp, signIn, isLoading } = useKeybanAuth();

 const handleSendCode = async () => {

-await passwordlessStart({
+await sendOtp({

 emailInputName: "email",